damianhakert/damianhakert.github.io/source/jobs/service-engineer/index.md

 More information can be found on the [support page in the handbook](https://about.gitlab.com/handbook/support/).

+### Senior Service Engineer
+Senior Service Engineers are experienced Service Engineers who

+* train new Service Engineers
+* are a go-to person for the other Service Engineers when they face tough challenges

 ## Requirements for Applicants
 (Check our [Jobs](https://about.gitlab.com/jobs/) page to see current openings).